ddandur/Twords/README.md

 # Twords
 Twitter Word Frequency Analysis

-# Description
+# Overview
-Twords is a python class for collecting and analyzing tweets from the Twitter website.
-Twords uses the java
+Twords is a python class for collecting and analyzing tweets.
+Twords uses the java version of GetOldTweets (available [here](https://github.com/Jefferson-Henrique/GetOldTweets-java), which gets around the limitations of the Twitter API by querying the Twitter website directly.
+Users can collect ~3000 tweets per minute satisfying a particular search query, perform standard cleaning procedures, and visualize the relative rates certain words appear in tweets satisfying that query, all within Twords.